mayurbarange12/Hashnode-/clpbjsffx000909lceth747kv.md

 ## Exercises:

-1.Ceate a new repository on GitHub and clone it to your local machine:
+1\.
+Create a new repository on GitHub and clone it to your local machine:

 `git clone <Repository-Url>`